ryanatkn/blocks/README.md

 ## design

+The goal of this experiment is to create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content.

 - create layouts, spaces, and documents with a serializable JSON data structure that's safe to share with strangers
   - simpler than Svelte AST (though this may change? ultimately should this be a mdsvex+Svelte AST?)